ning905/ood-refactoring/README.md

 * Demonstrate refactoring a program to improve quality while using tests to verify correctness

 ## Introduction
-Refactoring is the process of improving the design and structure of existing code without altering it's behavior.
+Refactoring is the process of improving the design and structure of existing code without altering its behavior.
 Refactoring is not something that happens with a single, large one-off effort.
 Refactoring is a regular part of day-to-day development.
 We refactor in small steps, little and often, using our tests after each small change to help us verify our code remains working.
-Persistent refactoring helps to keep our code **easy to understand** and **easy to change**.
+Persistent refactoring helps to keep our code **easy to read** and **easy to change**.

 But how do we know _when_ we should refactor?